Sample

 As a result your report will be thorough and detailed.

-arise and you are more than welcome to call and discuss these with
+If questions arise you are more than welcome to call and discuss these with

 me.